George Hamilton, Comte d'Hamilton: Restoration

 At the Restoration, Hamilton was accepted into the Life Guards that Charles II and the Duke of York established early in 1660 in preparation of their return to London.
 Hamilton served in the King's troop, which was commanded by Charles Gerard as captain and colonel.
 Hamilton was an officer rather than a private.

 After the King's return to London in May 1660, Hamilton attended the court at Whitehall in addition to his military duties.
 He, like his brothers James and Anthony, and his sister Elizabeth, were part of to the inner circle around the King.
 Samuel Pepys reports that Hamilton was present at the Queen's Birthday dance on 15 October 1666 at Whitehall.

-In January 1663 Philibert, chevalier de Gramont arrived in London.
-Gramont had been exiled by Louis XIV as he had courted Mademoiselle Anne-Lucie de la Mothe-Houdancourt, on whom the King had set his eyes.
-Gramont was welcome at Whitehall as he came from the court of which Whitehall was the imitation.
-He had no difficulties to integrate as French was the predominant language at the English Restoration court.

 At court Hamilton met Elizabeth Wetenhall and fell in love with her, but she was married.
 He then courted Frances Stewart, called "La Belle Stuart" or the "fair Stuart", a maid of honour of the Queen, Catherine of Braganza.
 Gramont warned Hamilton about courting the fair Stuart as the King had set his eyes on her.
 Eventually, he met and courted Frances Jennings, a maid of honour of Anne Hyde, the Duchess of York.
 Macaulay describes her as "beautiful Fanny Jennings, the loveliest coquette in the brilliant Whitehall of the Restoration."